ikt32/GTAVBasicModdingGuide/README.md

 * An internet connection
 * An archive manager.
 I recommend [7-Zip](http://www.7-zip.org/)
 * Enable showing file extensions in Explorer
-* Patience.
-Read the manuals!
+* Patience. __Read the manuals!__

-It's best to start out with an unmodded game, to prevent things from conflicting or having other instabilities.
-If you've tampered with the files, it's best to either re-install the game or to let Steam or RGSC verify your files before continuing.
+It's best to start out with a clean, unmodded game, to prevent conflicts and instabilities.
+If you've tampered with the files, it's best to either re-install the game or to let Steam or Social Club verify your files before continuing.
 If you also had script mods installed and don't remember what to delete, just start out clean.

 For reference, the following files enable loading and running mods from the normal launcher: